carlosvouking/carlosvouking.github.io/whatelse.md

-A local clone or copy of your directory would have been created in the directory chosed earlier.
+A local clone or copy of your directory is normally created in the directory chosed earlier.